expandedfronts/revisr/README.md

 * Commit changes from within the WordPress dashboard
 * Backup or restore your entire website in seconds
 * Set up daily or weekly automatic backups
-* Optionally push or pull changes to a remote repository, like Bitbucket or Github.
+* Optionally push or pull changes to a remote repository, like Bitbucket or Github
-* Test changes out before deploying them
+* Test changes out before deploying them to another server
 * Revert your website files and/or database to an earlier version
 * Quickly discard any unwanted changes